A Red Orchid Theatre: MacArthur Award

 In 2016, A Red Orchid Theatre became the recipient of the MacArthur Foundation's MacArthur Award for Creative & Effective Institutions.
 This MacArthur Award included a $200,000 grant to be used to "establish a cash reserve and implement its audience development plan that includes new marketing and audience engagement strategies."

 Joseph Jefferson Awards

-The company has received many Joseph Jefferson Awards, the highest awards honoring Chicago theatre.
+The company has received many Joseph Jefferson Awards, awards honoring Chicago theatre.